Rahmenordnung/project2/readme.md

 ## Features ##

+## HTML ##

+We'll use CSS and HTML to position and style the data visualization.
+Instead of starting from scratch, let's leverage Bootstrap's existing stylesheets and methodology (in most of the areas) to get a decent looking website in a short amount of time.

 ## Home ##
 The page is composed from a simple home space that shows the user whhich are the companys first attributes
 ## Index ##